 Perhaps the most fundamental thing that you’ll need for installing a solar cell system is the space to do it.
 That doesn’t just mean free yard or roof space, but free yard or roof space that isn’t shaded or obstructed by trees, buildings, other houses, etc. You’ll want the area to be clear for most or all of the day so that the panels can absorb sunlight as effectively as possible.

 If you live in the woods or have numerous obstructions shading your property throughout the day, solar power might not be the best type of renewable power source, and you may want to look into other options like wind or fuel cells.
 On the other hand, if you have ample yard or roof space that gets direct sunlight throughout the day, you may have a good fit.
-Ideally, you’ll want to have space situated in such a way that your solar panels face south, which is where the sun is situated in relation to the United States.
+To get the most average hours of sun a day, you’ll want to have space situated in such a way that your solar panels face south, which is where the sun is situated in relation to the United States.

 An important factor to consider at the city level is any local zoning and permit regulations that could either restrict your system or add to the installation process.
 Check with your local zoning board and city permitting office to find out more about your local obligations.